Resurgence and self-completion in renormalized gauge theories: A non-linear equation from renormalization group

 Notice that the expansion of the function $b\left(x,R(x)\right)$ in Eq.~\eqref{beta} enters only in the coefficient of $R^2$ (not explicitly written) or higher powers.
 Therefore, albeit the nonanalytic corrections to the beta function have to be considered \textit{a priori}, their presence does not spoil either the position or the type of poles in the Borel transform of the function $R(x)$.

-Notably, the parameter $q$ is fixed from the nonanalytic dependence on $\alpha$ of the Green function as shown in Eq.~\eqref{rbis}, which determines the non-analyticity and thus the transseries structure of $R(x)$.
+Notably, the parameter $q$ is fixed by matching with the Landau pole structure, i.e. from the nonanalytic dependence on $\alpha$ of the Green function as shown in Eq.~\eqref{rbis}, which determines the non-analyticity and thus the transseries structure of $R(x)$.
 As a result, one obtains

 A detailed resurgent analysis of Eq.~\eqref{ODE} (or \eqref{ODE_explicit}) shall be presented in Sec.~\ref{sec:resurgence}.